 - Click the Show Table Properties icon in the upper-right corner of the Table Columns section.
 This opens the Table Properties panel.

-- Click and drag a field from the Table Columns section to the Column summary section on the Report Properties panel.
+- Click and drag a field from the Table Columns section to the Column summary section on the Table Properties panel.
 Or, click to search for and select a field.

 - A field can only appear once in the summary.